taraqfarhan/ggl/README.md

 Other Search Engines:
-   -d --ddg              search with duckduckgo instead of google -b --bing             search with bing instead of google -br  --brave          search with brave instead of google -qw  --qwant          search with qwant instead of google
+   -d --ddg              search with duckduckgo instead of google -s -sp                search with startpage instead of google -b --bing             search with bing instead of google -br  --brave          search with brave instead of google -qw  --qwant          search with qwant instead of google